In this guide, you will find instructions on how to charge Subaru Air Conditioner (AC) using an AC Recharge Kit.

 - Allow your scanner to communicate with the On-Board Diagnostic system.

 - Select READ CODES on your scanner to retrieve stored codes.
-This video shows you how to use Launch Creader Diagnostic Scanner which is capable of diagnosing Engine, Transmission, Airbag, and ABS problems.
+This video shows you how to use Launch Creader Diagnostic Scanner, capable of diagnosing Engine, Transmission, Airbag, and ABS problems.
 Subaru engine codes can be retrieved even with a cheap OBD-II Scanner.

 - After fixing the underlying problem, reconnect the scanner.
 Scroll down to Erase Codes and press Enter.